rtm/angularfire2/docs/install-and-setup.md

 ng serve
 ```

-Run the serve command and navigate to `localhost:4200` in your browser.
+Run the serve command and go to `localhost:4200` in your browser.

 And that's it!
 If it's totally *borked*, file an issue and let us know.